 Like some other Prairie towns, Raymore has no sign honouring a local athlete on its outskirts.
-Which is odd, considering Daniel Focht, first ever draft pick of the Phoenix Coyotes was born and raised there.
-While Focht is recognized in the local rink, as the 11th overall pick in the 1996 NHL draft. his mother Valerie Marshall and stepfather Al Hippert are trying to get him recognized with a sign on Highway 6.
+Which is odd, considering Daniel Focht, first ever draft pick of the Phoenix Coyotes, was born and raised there.
+While Focht is recognized in the local rink, as the 11th overall pick in the 1996 National Hockey League draft, his mother Valerie Marshall and stepfather Al Hippert are trying to get him recognized with a sign on Highway 6.

 Marshall described watching her son play in the NHL as “a dream come true, I was so proud.”